Owner’s equity: what it is and how to calculate it

 How to calculate owner's equity (or net worth)

 Owner's equity equals your total business assets minus your total business liabilities.
-Use this simple calculation:

-Assets - liabilities = owner's equity
+Formula: Assets - Liabilities = Owner's equity

 Add up everything your business owns, subtract everything it owes, and the remainder is your equity.